ttkb-oss/dedup/README.md

 `dedup` leverages both file system support for creating clones as well as the appropriate system calls.
 [OpenZFS support for sharing blocks](https://github.com/openzfs/zfs/pull/13392) may make FreeBSD support possible in the future.

+## Why Aren't HFS Compressed Files Cloned?

+APFS supports HFS compression just as any file system with xattrs and support for flags would.
+Howver, HFS compression does not store data in a file's data fork, but in a file's xattrs.
+Since APFS clones data blocks, not file metadata, there's nothing to share between clones of HFS compressed files.

+HFS transparent compression uses a file's resource fork (the `com.apple.ResourceFork` xattr) along with a `com.apple.decmps` xattr describing compression details (algorithm, original file size), and the `UF_COMPRESSED` flag.
+There is no data in any data blocks (né data fork).